dkroderos/design-patterns/README.md

 ## License

 This repository is open-source and is licensed under the [MIT License](LICENSE).
-Feel free to us
+Feel free to use, modify, and distribute the code for your own projects.